rudolfgrauberger/sonar-cxx-wiki/Supported-configuration-properties.md

 </tr>
 </table>

+Hints:
-* Use sonar.cxx.include_directories for the 0.9 release
+* Use sonar.cxx.include_directories instead of sonar.cxx.includeDirectories for the 0.9.0 release